Tested: AMD's Windows 11 Patch Wins Some, Loses Some

 The Windows 11 patch undoubtedly corrected some issues with L3 cache latency and bandwidth, but the profound differences in synthetic measurements simply didn't carry over to most of our real-world gaming tests.

 Different games and applications will suffer from cache latency to varying degrees based upon their access patterns and latency sensitivity.
-Those differences resulted in only one big jump forward of 7.5% in Project Cars 3, but we recorded a similar performance reduction in Shadow of the Tomb Raider.
+Those differences resulted in only one big jump forward of 7.5% in Project Cars 3, but we recorded a performance reduction in Shadow of the Tomb Raider that weighed in at -6.7%.

-Bearing in mind that we tested at low resolutions with the most powerful GPU on the market, we're confident that most users wouldn't notice an impact during a typical gaming session.
+Bearing in mind that we tested at low resolutions with the most powerful GPU on the market, which would only serve to amplify any measured deltas, we're confident that most users wouldn't notice an impact during a typical gaming session.
 In fact, when measured as a geometric mean of all of our game tests, the patches were a wash.
 In the end, performance deltas will vary by title, but it appears we won't see large deltas in the majority of games.

 - MORE: Best CPUs for Gaming